 Of course this fact soon made McFarlane want to have more creative control over his own work.
 When Marvel failed to provide him with what he wanted, Todd left the company.
 He and six other former Marvel artists would later found Image Comics out of their desire to publish "creator-owned" content, independent from a central editor.

-Outside of comics, Todd is also responsible for the creation of McFarlane Toys, a toy company that focus on producing high-end action figures that were ridiculously detailed and made of better quality materials.
+Outside of comics, Todd is also responsible for the creation of McFarlane Toys, a toy company that focus on producing high-end action figures with ridiculously detailed sculpting which are made of better quality materials than those used by their competitors.
 This pretty much changed the toy industry, inspiring a host of other companies to produce their own high quality action-figures.

 He is currently writing and directing a new Spawn movie, set to be released in 2019.